frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

     -d postgres
 ```

-Here are some explanation of the command above:
+Here are a few explanations for the command above:

 - `--name`: This tag assigns a name to the container, which can be used to identify and reference it later.